Barcode Recognition Basics

-In Aspose.BarCode for Android via Java, it is possible to specify target areas for barcode detection by creating one or several objects of Quadrangle.
+In Aspose.BarCode for Python via Java, it is possible to specify target areas for barcode detection by creating one or several objects of the Rectangle type.
 Setting target regions allows improving recognition efficiency and avoiding the regions without any barcodes.
 Target areas have to be determined accurately as the Aspose library apply heuristic approaches to identify target barcode detection areas.
 Focusing on too many image regions can lead to recognition efficiency deterioration.

 Unique Target Region

-To set one target area for barcode recognition, it is necessary to create an object of the Quadrangle type and then pass it to the BarCodeReader constructor or the setBarCodeImage method.
+To set one target area for barcode recognition, it is necessary to create an object of the Rectangle type and then pass it to the BarCodeReader constructor or the setBarCodeImage method.